What Is Fair Use?

 For example, there was a case involving the book The Wind Done Gone, a retelling of Gone with the Wind from the perspective of slaves.
 The estate of Margaret Mitchell alleged copyright infringement.
 “They said, ‘We never would have given permission for this.’
 The response was, ‘Yeah, that’s the point.
 This is core free speech.
 You never would have given permission for this.'”

-Even a case that seems as clear as that now was muddy at the time.
+Even a case that seems clear now was muddy at the time.
 “It was a hugely important decision when it came down in 2000, because nobody was sure,” Graubart says.

 Was this helpful?